Noah-droid/segura/docs/mobile.md

 ```

 > **Note:**
+> Currently, only **XOF** (West African CFA franc) is supported for mobile money transactions.
+> Please ensure all mobile money requests use `"currency": "XOF"` in the request body.
 > Use the `isNative` query parameter to control the collection method.
 > - If `isNative` is `true`, you will receive a payment code for direct mobile money collection.
 > - If `isNative` is `false`, you will receive a payment link to share with the customer.